abraham-tech/inventory-management-system/README.md

 5. **Run the application**: `npm start` (or appropriate command)
 6. **Access the application**: Open your web browser and navigate to `http://localhost:3000`

+## Admin
+The admin users are responsible for overseeing the entire inventory management system.
+They need robust functionalities to manage products, suppliers, customers, and orders.
+They also require comprehensive reporting tools to analyze inventory levels, sales trends, and supplier performance.
+Additionally, admins need capabilities to manage user roles and permissions within the system.

+## Customer
+Customers need a user-friendly interface to browse products, place orders, and track their order status.
+They should also be able to view their order history, manage their account details, and provide feedback on their purchases.
+Features like order cancellation, loyalty programs, and online invoice payments also benefit customers.

 ## Contributing
 We welcome contributions from the community.
 To contribute, please follow these steps:
 1. **Fork the repository**.